 tumbled through years of artistic waves?

-like one canvas piled upon another,
+Like one canvas piled upon another,

-an artists’ easel left for the day.
+easels left for another day.

 Muse to Jackson Pollack, Jack Kerouac,